 - Plan to have classes, sections, and office hours in consistent and accessible locations.
 Also make yourself accessible in a variety of ways: e.g. telephone, email, and open office hours.

 - When ordering videos for a class, buy versions of videos with closed captioning.
 All videos are required to be acessible via captioning, under the Americans with Disabilities Act Amended.
 Brown can help with getting exisitng video materials captioned.
-Ask in your department for more information on how to get video materials captioned, or contact SEAS at 863-9588, [email protected].
+Email [email protected] for Media Services asistance with video captioning for acessibility.

 Using Appropriate Terminology